tojozefi/azurebatch-hbase2json/README.md

 4. Upload the code JAR file to *sequencer-code* file-group container:
 ![sequencer-code-dragndrop](screenshots/sequencer-code-dragndrop.png)

+Refer to [this](https://github.com/cosh/sequenceFileTransformer) repo for access to HBASE to JSON converter code.

 You are now ready to run the HBASE-to-JSON conversion jobs.

 ### III.
 Running the job from template
 1. Go to *Gallery* tab and click *Pick a local template* button: